riceissa/vim-uniform/README.md

 think of it as an analog of [Normalize.css](https://necolas.github.io/normalize.css/).

+I made this plugin because I use multiple copies of Vim/Neovim on a daily
+basis: inside of WSL I use Neovim as my main editor, but to develop stuff on Windows I use Vim inside of Git Bash, and sometimes I open random files from Windows Explorer, which opens in `nvim-qt`.
+Even though I was using the same vimrc with the same plugins, these different copies of Vim still have subtly different behavior (there's the Vim vs Neovim difference, but then also Git Bash bundles its own `/etc/vimrc` file, and the Neovim versions inside of WSL might not match that of `nvim-qt`) -- not enough to make things unusable, but enough that I had some subtle frustration every time I encountered a small difference.

 ## Installation

 Install using your favorite package manager.
 For example, with vim-plug: